Gamification: Criticism

 University of Hamburg researcher Sebastian Deterding has characterized the initial popular strategies for gamification as not being fun and creating an artificial sense of achievement.
 He also says that gamification can encourage unintended behaviours.

 Poorly designed gamification in the workplace has been compared to Taylorism, and is considered a form of micromanagement.

 In a review of 132 of the top health and fitness apps in the Apple app store, in 2014, using gamification as a method to modify behavior, the authors concluded that "Despite the inclusion of at least some components of gamification, the mean scores of integration of gamification components were still below 50 percent.
 This was also true for the inclusion of game elements and the use of health behavior theory constructs, thus showing a lack of following any clear industry standard of effective gaming, gamification, or behavioral theory in health and fitness apps."

 Concern was also expressed in a 2016 study analyzing outcome data from 1,298 users who competed in gamified and incentivized exercise challenges while wearing wearable devices.
 In that study the authors conjectured that data may be highly skewed by cohorts of already healthy users, rather than the intended audiences of participants requiring behavioral intervention.

 Game designers like Jon Radoff and Margaret Robertson have also criticized gamification as excluding elements like storytelling and experiences and using simple reward systems in place of true game mechanics.

 Gamification practitioners have pointed out that while the initial popular designs were in fact mostly relying on simplistic reward approach, even those led to significant improvements in short-term engagement.
 This was supported by the first comprehensive study in 2014, which concluded that an increase in gamification elements correlated with an increase in motivation score, but not with capacity or opportunity/trigger scores.

 The same study called for standardization across the app industry on gamification principles to improve the effectiveness of health apps on the health outcomes of users.

 MIT Professor Kevin Slavin has described business research into gamification as flawed and misleading for those unfamiliar with gaming.
 Heather Chaplin, writing in Slate, describes gamification as "an allegedly populist idea that actually benefits corporate interests over those of ordinary people".
 Jane McGonigal has distanced her work from the label "gamification", listing rewards outside of gameplay as the central idea of gamification and distinguishing game applications where the gameplay itself is the reward under the term "gameful design".

 "Gamification" as a term has also been criticized.
 Ian Bogost has referred to the term as a marketing fad and suggested "exploitation-ware" as a more suitable name for the games used in marketing.
 Other opinions on the terminology criticism have made the case why the term gamification makes sense.

-In an article in the LA Times, the gamification of worker engagement at Disneyland was described as an "electronic whip".
-Workers had reported feelings similar to slavery behaviors and whipping sense.
+In an article by the Los Angeles Times, the gamification of worker engagement at Disneyland was described as an "electronic whip".
+Workers had reported feeling controlled and overworked by the system.